vhaghani26/python_focus_group/Session_02/session2.md

 cp dir1/dir1A/*.txt dir2/dir2A/
 ```

-Since the "samp" part is the same, you can alternatively use:
+Since the "samp" part is the same, you can alternatively use the following to be a little more conservative:

 ```
 cp dir1/dir1A/samp*.txt dir2/dir2A/